 - Tor users are vulnerable to end-to-end timing attacks

 - Use a VPN service with servers that exit onto the Tor network.
 In this case, you can simply connect to a designated “Tor-over-VPN” server, and your traffic will automatically leave the VPN server, exit onto the Tor network, and then go through to the regular internet.
-I have tested out two different VPNs that offer this feature: NordVPN and ZorroVPN.
+We tested this out in our NordVPN review.

 VPN leaks and kill switches

-One serious issue that plagues many VPN service is the problem of data leaks.
+One serious issue that plagues many VPN services is when data leaks out of the VPN.
 Here are a few different types of leaks that will undermine your privacy and security when using the VPN:

 - DNS leaks – This occurs when your DNS requests leak out of the VPN tunnel and are processed by your internet provider.
-This can reveal your browsing history (DNS requests), the IP address of your internet provider, and your general location.
+This can reveal your browsing history (DNS requests) to third parties, the IP address of your internet provider, and your general location.

-- IP address leaks – An IP address leak is simply when your IP address leaks out of the VPN tunnel.
-This can be a short, temporary leak, or a continuous leak, as is sometimes the case with IPv6 addresses.
+- IP address leaks – An IP address leak is when your IP address leaks out of the VPN tunnel.
+This can be a short, temporary leak, or a continuous leak.
+This is often the case with IPv6 addresses with VPNs that do not support or properly block IPv6.

 How to defeat VPN blocks

-One problem that some people face is that there VPN is getting blocked.
+One problem that some people face is that their VPN is getting blocked.
 There are a few different circumstances in which VPNs are blocked:

-- Restrictive countries – China, UAE, and Iran all implement some form of VPN blocking, because they do not want people using VPNs to get around government censorship efforts.
+- Restrictive countries – China, UAE, and Iran all implement some form of VPN blocking, because they do not want people using VPNs to get around censorship efforts.
+(See the best VPN for UAE guide for solutions.)

 - School networks – School networks sometimes block VPNs for two reasons.
-First, they want to be able to monitor everything you do online, which is easy to do if you aren’t using a VPN.
+First, they want to be able to monitor everything you do online (and on their network), which is easy to do if you aren’t using a VPN.
 Second, they may want to block torrenting, streaming, and other high-bandwidth activities.
-A VPN allows you to easily get around these restrictions (and access any blocked websites).
+A VPN allows you to easily get around these restrictions and access any blocked websites.

 - Work networks – Work networks often block VPNs for the same reasons mentioned above: they want to control and monitor workers’ online activities.